Electric motors can be repaired without reducing efficiency! EASA can show you how.

 Based on a joint study by EASA and the Association of Electrical and Mechanical Trades (AEMT) of the United Kingdom, this publication concludes that using best repair/rewind practices maintains motor efficiency.
 Besides an Executive Summary, the report provides complete test data, extensive background information about test procedures and methodology, information about best practice repair/rewind procedures, resources for further reading, and an entire chapter on repair/replace considerations.

-ANSI/EASA AR100-2010: Recommended Practice for the Repair of Rotating Electrical Apparatus
+ANSI/EASA AR100-2015: Recommended Practice for the Repair of Rotating Electrical Apparatus

 The American National Standards Institute (ANSI) has approved revisions in EASA’s Recommended Practice for the Repair of Rotating Electrical Apparatus.
-Designated as ANSI/EASA AR100-2010, the document is an updated version of ANSI/EASA AR100-2006.
-The Recommended Practice first received ANSI status (AR100-1998) in February 2000.
+Designated as ANSI/EASA AR100-2015, the document is an updated version of ANSI/EASA AR100-2010.
+The first Recommended Practice to receive ANSI status was ANSI/EASAAR100-1998.

 The ANSI approval process that EASA must follow requires that the document be accepted by a group that presently includes representatives of industry (end users), testing laboratories, government and other standards organizations.